Lemon thyme boasts cheerful chartreuse-tinged foliage and a delicate citrus aroma.

 Cultivation and History

-T. citriodorus is a perennial herb easily grown outdoors in USDA Hardiness Zones 5-9.
+T. citriodorus is a perennial herb easily grown outdoors in USDA Hardiness Zones 5 to 9.

 For many years, lemon thyme was thought to be some kind of hybrid plant in the Thymus genus, but recent DNA studies have proven that indeed, our dear friend T. citriodorus is its own plant species.